trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-workspace-for-yourself.md

 # 3. Create a workspace

-All Ieatta accounts automatically come with an individual workspace already set up.
+All Expensify accounts automatically come with an individual workspace already set up.
 You can use this space for your personal expenses, or you can create a group workspace—even if you will be the only person in the group.

 Here’s how to determine whether a personal or group workspace might be best for you:
 - A *personal workspace* is a private workspace just for you.